Egypt eVisa Guide for Uruguay Citizens

 Egypt eVisa Requirements for Uruguay Citizens

-Uruguayan citizens must meet the following basic requirements to apply for the Egypt eVisa:
+Uruguayan citizens need the following to apply for an Egypt eVisa:

-- Valid Passport: Your passport must be valid for at least six (6) months beyond your intended arrival date in Egypt.
-This is a strict entry requirement, and insufficient validity may result in your visa being rejected or denied at the border.
+- Valid passport: Your passport must be valid for at least 6 months after your arrival in Egypt.
+If it is not, your visa may be refused.

 How to Apply for the Egypt eVisa as a Uruguayan Citizen